sk2111/tech-docs/tech-docs/docs/tech/devops/motivation.md

 you a solid understanding of why things work the way they do in the DevOps world.

-`If this workshop helps you gain skills that make your life easier or supports your DevOps journey, then its purpose is achieved..`

 :::important

 1. DevOps has a steep learning curve, building expertise requires time & consistent